stalo6/Data-Cleaning-using-SQL-/README.md

 I achieved a clean dataset using SQL by:

-1.Creating a new table(staging table) identical to the layoffs dataset since we can not perform data cleaning on the original table as it not best practice.
+1.Creating a new tableb (staging table) identical to the layoffs dataset since we can not perform data cleaning on the original table as it not best practice.

 I then created a column with row numbers since there   was no column with unique idenfiers for each row in the dataset because without unique identifiers identifying duplicates would be quite challenging.